Human-Hummus/mds/README.md

 song.mp4 | artist - song | cover.png

-This would get the audio of song.mp4, set the song name to "artist - song", and the cover image to cover.png.
+This would get the audio of song.mp4, set the song name to artistsong, and the cover image to cover.png.
 The outputted file would be named "artist - song.ogg".
 Also, song.mp4 and cover.png would need to be in the same directory.
 Though, you could make it ../cover.png or whatever, if you want.
 Unless...

 ### Changing the Input Directory